-With summer nearly here, many Americans are hoping to find new ways to enjoy the great outdoors.
+With summer in full swing, many Americans are hoping to find new ways to enjoy the great outdoors.
 Some are opting to spend their time on hiking trails.

 Whether you plan to make it into a full camping trip or just make a day of it, hiking is a great way to enjoy nature and get some great exercise.
-Along with the fresh air, hiking can be light on your wallet and be one of the ways to eliminate money stress on vacation.
+Along with the fresh air, hiking can be light on your wallet and be one of the best ways to save money on travel.

 The U.S. is stocked with incredible hiking options, from the Appalachian Trail to the Ozarks.
 We’ve compiled a list of beautiful hiking trails in all 50 states.